hugo-fsd/ConwaysGameOfLife/README.md

 ## How to run

 As mentioned previously you can download the entire code and compile it for yourself or you can download the rar file above in the "Download" section above.
-If you choose to download the rar file you simply need to run the "run.bat" file which will run the "ConwaysGameOfLife.jar".
+If you choose to download the rar file, you need to open the rar file after downloading it and than extract the contents to your desired location.
+After this you simply need to run the "run.bat" file which will run the "ConwaysGameOfLife.jar".